 My first full length collection of poems, The Unbuttoned Eye, 3: A Taos Press.
-I would love to share this work with you.
+To purchase a signed and personalized copy, follow the Square link below.

 Here are some words from poets Cynthia Manick, Lloyd Schwartz, Patrick Donnelly and Frannie Lindsay regarding The Unbuttoned Eye:

 In Carr’s Unbuttoned Eye, we are gifted with Mapplethorpe, self-portraits in frames, and bodies desired and grieved.
 These poems represent moments, sweat, 80’s glitter, and finally healing.
 We’re treated to flowers and the natural world of crows.
 Every spore bursts with feeling and “fluid drains away enchanted.”
 Uncompromisingly, Carr lays bare the realities of life and death - the vitality of pretty boys in bath houses where “pleasures shiver, all that’s male” and the AIDS pandemic where “the dead swallow boys with narrow shoulders.”
 Carr has a gorgeous gift for verse, stillness, and comes out victorious on the other side.

 Cynthia Manick, author of Blue Hallelujahs

 In these succulent, often disturbing poems—as in the photographs of Robert Mapplethorpe, with whom Robert Carr is in recurring dialogue—sex is less romantic than visceral.
 Yet what could be more alluring, harder to resist, even more giving, more dangerous—or more metaphorical—than sexuality at its most intensely physical?
 Some of these poems are hard to read, painful, elegiac, but so ruthlessly honest they remind us what art is for, to help us face—and embrace—what’s real.